Mark Hellinger: Personal life and death

 In 1926, Hellinger was one of the judges for a beauty contest sponsored by the Daily News.
 The winner was Ziegfeld showgirl Gladys Glad, and on July 11, 1929, the two were wed.
 She divorced him in 1932, but after a year the two remarried on the same date as their original wedding, and they remained wed until his death at age 44 from a coronary thrombosis in Cedars of Lebanon Hospital in Los Angeles.
 He was buried in a private mausoleum at Sleepy Hollow Cemetery in Sleepy Hollow, New York on Christmas Eve.

 Legacy

-In January 1949, the 51st Street Theatre in Manhattan was renamed the Mark Hellinger Theatre in his honor.
+In January 1949, the 51st Street Theatre, a Broadway theater in Manhattan, was renamed the Mark Hellinger Theatre in his honor.
 In 1989, the venue was converted into the Times Square Church.

 The Hellinger Award annually acknowledges the accomplishments of St. Bonaventure University's most promising young journalism student.
 It was established in 1960 by columnist Jim Bishop in memory of his mentor.
 Bishop also wrote a biography of Hellinger entitled The Mark Hellinger Story: A Biography of Broadway and Hollywood.
-The composer Miklós Rózsa, who had scored The Killers, Brute Force, and The Naked City, was particularly devoted to Hellinger and dedicated his suite of music from those films (Mark Hellinger Suite or Background to VIolence) to the producer's memory.
+The composer Miklós Rózsa, who had scored The Killers, Brute Force, and The Naked City, was particularly devoted to Hellinger and dedicated his suite of music from those films (Mark Hellinger Suite or Background to Violence) to the producer's memory.
 See Rózsa, Double Life, 2nd ed., 1989, pp. 153-154.